 After an examination, you have the right to view your exam.
 If you think that your assessment was unfair, you can look at your corrected exam together with the teacher.
 Many teachers will give you a better grade at the exam review, so it often pays to go there.

 What is the Bipol and what do they do?
-Bipol website.

 The Austrian Studentsâ Unionâs Department of Education and Politics (german: Referat fĂŒr Bildung und Politik, Bipol) can support you in matters of study law, e.g. if you have concerns about an examination or assessment that has not gone correctly.
 You can then contact the Bipol team, who will advise you on how to proceed.
 In more difficult cases, the Bipol can also help you to contact the relevant departments at the university.
-You can find more information on the

 Questions regarding your studies, courses and exams

-I missed the course registration deadline - what now? ssc.mathematik@univie.ac.at you can explain your situation and ask for a late registration.
+If you have missed the registration deadline for a course that you would like to attend, you still have the option of writing to the StudyServiceCenter (SSC).
+In an email you can explain your situation and ask for a late registration.
 Use your u:account email address for this email and include your matriculation number, the course number and the semester in which you want to take the course, then your request can usually be processed more quickly.

 Can I retake exams I already passed?